jerome-massey/wordpress-template/README.md

 ## Security

-Sensitive information such as database credentials is stored in the `.env` file, which is ignored by Git to prevent accidental exposure.
+Sensitive information such as database credentials is stored in the `.env.op` file, which is ignored by Git to prevent accidental exposure.

 ## License